Levintsky/ML-tutorial/Algorithms/Adversarial.md

 ## Unclassified
 - Ke Li, Tianhao Zhang, Jitendra Malik.
 Approximate Feature Collisions in Neural Nets.
 NIPS'19

+# Adversarial Learning
+- Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Logan Engstrom, Brandon Tran, Aleksander Madry.
+Adversarial Examples Are Not Bugs, They Are Features.
+NeurIPS'19
+	- Some features are robust, some are non-robust
+	- Imagine binary classifcation: f(x) and y (+/-1)
+	- Insight: create a new dataset, manipulate x (originally cat), s.t., turns it into a dog with cat-looking with dog-robust-feature and labled it as a dog in the new dataset;
+- A Game Theoretic Approach to Class-wise Selective Rationalization.
+NIPS'19

 ## Attack
 - Optimization-based:
 	- **SOA**: N Carlini and D Wagner.
 Towards Evaluating the Robustness of Neural Networks.
 IEEE Security and Privacy 2017 (Best Student Paper)